madetech/blog/posts/pedro_1st_post.md

 This situation, where experts did not express in simple words their domain areas I have found it very often in discussions about technology.
 To be good or an  expert in something does not imply that such knowledge can be transmitted in simple words.

-Before being programmer I was Rope Access Technician and before that I was teacher of Environmental Science in secondary schools.
+Before being programmer I was Rope Access Technician and before that I was teacher of Environmental Sciences in secondary schools in Venezuela.
 Part of my job was to explain in simple words how complex systems rules in the natural environment.

+One of my inspirations to become a teacher is the late Carl Sagan, for me, he was the perfect example in how to explain complex scientific or technical subjects into little pieces of knowledge.

 The following is a practical guide to break down a complex subject in simple pieces of knowledge.